tq-systems/u-boot-tqmaxx/board/tqc/tqmls102xa/README.md

 - `tqmls1021a-ae_mbls102xa_ecc_qspi_defconfig`

 Note: RCW is not part of u-boot.
-It has to be configured and created externally and put to gether with u-boot accordingly.
+It has to be configured and created externally and put together with u-boot accordingly.

 RCW repository: https://github.com/tq-systems/rcw